US appeals court skeptical of Trump’s Medicaid work rules

 Government lawyer Klein responded that while promoting health remains a goal, the work requirement rules also have other objectives that benefit the program.
 For example, if a Medicaid recipient gets a job with health insurance, that would free up state and federal money to cover somebody who is needier.

-Medicaid is a federal-state program that covers about 70 million people, from many newborns, to severely disabled people and elderly nursing home residents.
+Medicaid is a federal-state program that covers about 70 million people, from many newborns to severely disabled people and elderly nursing home residents.
 Under the Affordable Care Act, states gained the option of expanding the program to many low-income adults previously ineligible.
 More than 10 million people have gained coverage as a result.

 About 6 in 10 adults on Medicaid already work in low-wage jobs, according to the nonpartisan Kaiser Family Foundation.
 Most of those not working cite reasons such as poor health, caring for an elder or a child, or going to school.